- Developers

 4. Don’t Shoot Yourself in the Foot

-There are many mistakes in traditional hiring process that are repeated by a recruiter after recruiter.
+There are many mistakes in a traditional hiring process that are repeated by a recruiter after recruiter.
 These can produce false negatives (accidentally turning down a good candidate) and false positives (offering a job to the wrong candidate).
 Both are bad for your business.

 These could be things like:

-• Asking interviewees to solve “toy” problems that don’t actually demonstrate real-world ability
+- Asking interviewees to solve “toy” problems that don’t actually demonstrate real-world ability

-• Strange interview questions that have no purpose (we’ve all heard these, e.g. “If you were a fruit, which one would you be, and why?”)
+- Strange interview questions that have no purpose (we’ve all heard these, e.g., “If you were a fruit, which one would you be, and why?”)

-• Coming across as arrogant, bias, or rude
+- Coming across as arrogant, bias, or rude

-• Demanding free work
+- Demanding free work

-• Getting too personal with questions
+- Getting too personal with questions

-You might cringe at some of these, or think they are obvious, but these types of things happen in interviews every day.
+You might cringe at some of these or think they are obvious, but these types of things happen in interviews every day.
 The job of data science recruiters is already difficult – don’t scare away awesome applicants by doing something silly.

 5. Get the right kind of data scientist